 In addition to this the pub came as a runner up for its efforts with the regional CAMRA awards and the Community Pub Hero Awards.

-And on commenting Liam told us that “entering the pub into all these awards is exactly what the team deserve.
+And on commenting on the awards for the Angel: Liam told us that “entering the pub into all these awards is exactly what the team deserve.
 They worked tirelessly through such adverse conditions.
 Winning the awards they have is thoroughly deserved for both the pub and the wider community who made so much of it possible and I hope it raises the pubs profile.
 Let’s hope when the pub has returned to normal people support this pub which in turn will help them to continue supporting others.”

 he award nominations have brought further media attention with landlord Nick featuring on BBC radio London again, Community radio and appearing twice more on RTUK.